venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-query-notifications-from-sql-using-the-wcf-service-model.md

 ```

 ### WCF Service Class
- The [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] also generates a file that has a stub for the WCF service class implemented from the service contract (interface).
+ The [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] also generates a file that has a stub for the WCF service class implemented from the service contract (interface).
 The name of the file is SqlAdapterBindingService.cs.
-You can insert the logic to process the **Notification** operation directly into this class.
-The following code shows the WCF service class generated by the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].
+You can insert the logic to process the <strong>Notification</strong> operation directly into this class.
+The following code shows the WCF service class generated by the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)].

 ```
 namespace SqlAdapterBindingNamespace {